jaigouk/integran/docs/developer-guide.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes with tests
-4. Ensure all tests pass
+4. Ensure all tests pass (169 tests)
+5. Run quality checks: `make check-all`
-5. Submit a pull request
+6. Submit a pull request

 ### Code Standards